g-male/darin-portfolio/content/capturing/bird/gull-on-rock.md

 postyear: "2024"
 contentdesc: bird
 ---
-A quick glance at this lone gull on a rock, you might think: "hmm, what a poor little guy, he's all alone."
+A quick glance at this lone gull on a rock and you might think: "hmm, what a poor little guy, he's all alone."
 But if you take a deeper, longer look... it's almost as if the cliff face is his big buddy keeping him company.
 Shot in Bluffers Park, Toronto.